AlbertoIHP/nodejsamazingenerator/README.md

 	  create)
 	```

--  **Api Docs**: This lib allow us to create a HTML document with the documentation of our API, using JSDoc standard at our code (**Please document your code**, remember that code is readed by other ***humans***).
+-  **Api Docs**: This file will be autogenerated.
+This lib allow us to create a HTML document with the documentation of our API, using JSDoc standard at our code (**Please document your code**, remember that code is readed by other ***humans***).
 Check the apidoc.json file, should look like this (Check more config at https://apidocjs.com/#configuration):

 	```javascript
 	{